aanderse/LdapRecord.com/source/docs/laravel/auth/importing.md

 ### Delete

-> This option is only available on ActiveDirectory models.
+> This option is only available on Active Directory models.

 The --delete (or -d) option allows you to soft-delete deactivated LDAP users.
 No users will be deleted if your `User` Eloquent model does not have soft-deletes enabled.